Unthatile/alx-low_level_programming/0x00-hello_world/README.md

 The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c.
 3. gcc $CFILE -o cisfun - This command will compile the C file saved in the variable $CFILE and create an executable named cisfun.
+4. #include <stdio.h>

+int main(void)
+{
+    puts("\"Programming is like building a multilingual puzzle");
+    puts("followed by a new line.\"");
+    return (0);
+}

+This program uses the function puts to print the desired string.
+The first puts statement prints the first half of the string, while the second puts statement prints the second half of the string.
+The \n character is not needed since puts automatically adds a newline character at the end of the string.